Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Transport in EMVP Barriers

-The electron focusing property of a single layer of graphene in the presence of a split gate voltage due to negative refraction \cite{Falko1} has already been identified.
-In this section, we shall see how this behaviour gets modified in the presence of additional MVP barriers.
-We shall consider how electrons will behave when one has a potential step (created by a local gate voltage) on top of an MVP barrier.
-We shall discuss this for a number of combinations of electrostatic and MVP (EMVP) barriers which we consider simple but illustrative.
+The electron focusing property of a single layer of graphene due to an electrostatic barrier has already been identified \cite{Falko1}.
+In this section, we shall see how this behaviour gets modified in the presence of a combined electrostatic and MVP (EMVP) barrier.
+We shall also discuss transport through several simple but illustrative types of EMVP barriers.